 The climatic dependence of recruitment in western forests

 The ability of species to persist under changing environmental conditions requires successful seed production and seedling establishment.
 These processes directly determine the environments in which species may persist in and migrate to.
 Seed and seedling dynamics vary substantially in response to local environmental gradients and community dynamics that are not represented in broad-scale projections of future species range dynamics.
 We are quantifying the impacts of local and broad-scale environmental gradients and community structure on spatial and temporal patterns of seed production, dispersal and seedling establishment in western conifer forests by monitoring seed production, seedling germination, and seedling survival across a network of long-term forest plots extending from the Oregon coast to the Cascade crest.
 Specifically, we are addressing questions such as: (1) What is the impact of coarse-scale climate on seed production and seedling establishment success relative to microsite conditions?
 (2) How does seed dispersal vary over time and space and how can this process be predicted over broad spatial extents?
-(3) Does the climatic dependence of recruitment vary with range position?
+(3) Does the climatic dependence of recruitment vary along a climatic stress gradient?
 (4) What is the role of density dependence in recruitment dynamics?
 This work is conducted in collaboration with the EPA Western Ecology Division.

 Linking demography and population dynamics to tree range dynamics